 To get the full experience, grab a cuppa before you proceed.
 To level up, accompany yourself with a Pinot Noir, a pint, a massive cake or a small fluffy friend (not a euphemism).

 "Never swipe right if they’re holding a fish"

 "Control Z fixes any and all of life’s problems"

 "A smug 90s boyband slide will always win the heart of another"

 Ally, otherwise known as Alex (and a stream of other, not always flattering, nicknames) is the creator, editor in chief, president and dictator of Allycat.
 She is also a twenty something queer woman living in London.
 Originally from Cambridge, she migrated to the big city in a bid to spice up her life, to quote the girls.

 Having trained as an actress (darling), Alex had always been an avid writer.
 The shift into pursuing it as a career came when her first play, MEGA, was produced at the Tristan Bates Theatre in 2019.
 A taste of creative freedom and room to explore her work in a more playful way instigated the catalogue of work she has since subjected people to.

-Writing for theatre and television is Ally’s true love.
-However, there is just no shutting her up, so in between these projects and worming her way into producers’ inboxes, Allycat is an outlet for her ramblings.
+Ally is pretty into writing for theatre and TV, but there is just no shutting her up.
+So, in between these projects and worming her way into producers’ inboxes, Allycat is an outlet for her ramblings.